cameronbracco/DS4420-final-project/README.md

 If you do not want to sync data to the cloud, run `wandb offline`.
 This can then be toggled again using `wandb online`.

-## Improvements
-Many, many many

-1. Moving pre-filter stuff into the pkl or figuring out why it's so slow (so we can run with larger example sizes)

-2. One big thing right now is that I set the decay amount to 0 because I don't think my other hyperparameters are set well enough to allow it to get started and really learn otherwise.
-Hyperparmeters are gonna be hard here.

-3. Another is that it's way too slow to even just evaluate the model.
-I'm assuming this is because of the way I have the neurons/connections/receptors coded.
-We should figure out another way to do this was is much fast but still clear what's going on.
-I'm guessing (but haven't confirmed) that the majority of time is spent in the `forward` function.
-If we can optimize the model that will make doing other stuff much easier.

-4. I'd also like to make it so all hyperparameters are set at the absolute top level, instead of the weird mix that I have right now.

-5. Actually using other filters besides 128 (and figuring out what he meant by "priming" in one of his posts)

-6. Style isn't the greatest...